 Application procedures for the programs described in this handbook may vary from State to State.
-Contact your State Education Services Office, unit full-time support personnel, or your Recruiting and Retention NCO for further information.
+Contact your State Education Services Office, unit full-time support personnel, or your or additions to: ng.ncr.ngb-arng.mbx.ngb-edu@mail.mil

+Recruiting and Retention NCO for further information.